ihor/NSPL/README.md

 ## nspl\op

-Provides lambda-functions that perform standard PHP operations and can be passed as callbacks to higher-order functions.
+Class *nspl\op* provides lambda-functions that perform standard PHP operations and can be passed as callbacks to higher-order functions.
+Mimics Python's [operator](https://docs.python.org/2/library/operator.html) module.
 For example:

 ```php